 Species Name Status Habitat Description and Locally Known Populations Local Records Potential to Occur and Importance of Habitat Present Assessment of Significance preferred, although there is a reference to "damp places" in an early von Mueller collection.
 Extant populations in Victoria occur in heathy woodland. the species is not known to occur in the locality of the subject site.
 Amphibromus fluitans Floating Swamp Wallaby-grass BC Act - V Amphibromus fluitans grows mostly in permanent swamps.
-The species needs wetlands which are at least moderately fertile and which have some bare ground, conditions which are produced by seasonally-fluctuating water levels.
-30 Low There is no suitable habitat for this species within the subject site.
+The species needs wetlands which are at least moderately fertile and which have some bare ground, conditions which are produced by seasonally-fluctuating water levels. es needs wetlands which are at least and which have some bare ground, and which have some bare ground, species within the subject site.
 No Austrostipa wakoolica A spear-grass BC Act - E Grows on floodplains of the Murray River tributaries, in open woodland on grey, silty clay or sandy loam soils; habitats include the edges of a lignum swamp with box and mallee; creek banks in grey, silty clay; mallee and lignum sandy-loam flat; open Cypress Pine forest on low sandy range; and a low, rocky rise. Р Low There is no suitable habitat for this species within the subject site.
 No Dichanthium setosum Bluegrass BC Act - V Often found in moderately disturbed areas such as cleared woodland, grassy roadside remnants and highly disturbed pasture.
 3 Low While the species may be found in disturbed pasture, the subject site consists of highly modified cultivated land, which is unlikely to provide suitable habitat for the species.
 Furthermore, the grass was not observed during the site assessment.
 No Grevillea wilkinsonii Tumut Grevillea BC Act - E The Tumut Grevillea has a highly restricted distribution in the NSW South-west Slopes region.
 Its main occurrence is along a 6 km stretch of the Goobarragandra River approximately 20 km east of Tumut where about 1,000 plants are known.
 The other occurrence is a small population that straddles the boundary of two private 17 Low The species has an extremely restricted distribution and is not known to occur in the locality of the subject site.
 No